There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 Who does Cheers collaborate with?

 Cheers mainly works on common ground friendships.
 The best things are achieved through trust, not programs.
-So we collaborate with friends, neighbours, acquaintances, and also community groups (eg. BGRA, Round Table, Celebrate Recovery dinner club, Neighbourhood Watch), schools, developers, governments, & businesses.
+So we collaborate with friends, neighbours, acquaintances, and also community groups (eg. BG Residents Association, Round Table, Celebrate Recovery, Neighbourhood Watch), schools, developers, governments, & local businesses.

 What does Cheers do?

-Reflection & Action to encourage and develop Banksia Grove into the kind of community we all want to live in (friendly, safe, clean, caring, healthy, connected, respectful, sustainable… you know!)
+Reflect & then Act - to encourage and develop Banksia Grove into the kind of community we all want to live in (friendly, safe, clean, caring, healthy, connected, respectful, sustainable… you know!)

-Most importantly, trust and friendship happens over time & tables.
-But other more tangible actions include: Roundtable, BGRA (amenities, groups, safety, economy, education, environment), family camps, sponsorships, playgroups, clean-ups, emergency help, Carols, parenting courses, BG e-list, www.banksiagrove.com, work for justice beyond BG (eg. West Timor, Philippines, Uganda.)
+Most importantly, trust, friendship, and character happens over time & tables.
+Other more tangible actions include: Roundtable, BGRA (amenities, groups, safety, economy, education, environment), family camps, sponsorships, playgroups, clean-ups, emergency help, Carols, parenting courses, BG e-list, www.banksiagrove.com, work for justice beyond BG (eg. West Timor, Philippines, Uganda.)
 What do you have to give to the world?

 Weekly during school term – Church 247, Learn & Love: encourage each other (all ages contribute).
 [Sun 4pm]

-Occasional – special interest get-togethers: basics, teens, steering meetings…
+Occasional – special interest get-togethers for: the basics, teens, young adults, steering meetings…

 All meetings are open to anyone, but have different functions.
 Contact Cheers for more details.